If you think your permanent housing offer is unsuitable

 only has stair access, but you use a wheelchair

-is in an area where you have experienced abuse
+is in an area where you've experienced abuse

 would mean you could not access a specialist health service